msantana09/data-engineering-toolkit/README.md

 ### Use Case
-We'll ingest a dataset from Kaggle and process it with our platform.
+We'll ingest a dataset from Kaggle and process it with our platform, which some help from language models.
 See more details [here](/UseCase.md)

 ## Prerequisites